Virginia parents, teachers worry about gun violence after school shootings

 “This is not normal.
 This is stuff that we typically don't think about it unless people are in in war situations,” Langberg said.
 “Can we at least acknowledge that some of the safety procedures we've put into place are literally causing our children potential PTSD, which is a lifelong debilitating condition — and I want to make sure that side of the discussion doesn't get left.”

-Data compiled by Everytown, a national gun safety nonprofit, found that a majority of school campus shootings (52%) come from arguments that escalate, robberies or parking lot altercations.
+Data compiled by Everytown, a national gun safety nonprofit, found that 52% of school campus shootings come from arguments that escalate, robberies or parking lot altercations.
 The compilation found that less than 1% of school gunfire incidents were done with the intent to commit a mass shooting.

 Anne Forrester, a middle school teacher in Richmond Public Schools, said the answer isn’t hardening schools or more discipline – it’s more mental health supports for students.